 For more information or to arrange for a speaker, contact Adrienne Chan, Co-Executive Director of Sakya Monastery via email at firstname.lastname@example.org

-H. E. Dagmo Kusho Sakya, known by her friends as Dagmola, was born in eastern Tibet.
-She is married to H. H. Jigdal Dagchen Sakya (Dagchen Rinpoche), Head Lama of Sakya Monastery of Tibetan Buddhism (www.sakya.org) in Seattle who holds a position third only to His Holiness the Dalai Lama in rank..
+H. E. Dagmo Kusho Sakya, known by her friends as Dagmola, was born in eastern Tibet and is the Acting Head Lama of Sakya Monastery.
+She was married to our Founding Lama, H. H. Jigdal Dagchen Dorje Chang.
 In 1959, Dagmola and Dagchen Rinpoche were forced to flee to India and in 1960 they moved to Seattle.
 Dagmola is one of the few women Tibetan Buddhist Lamas in the world.
 Co-author of the book, Princess in the Land of Snows (http://tinyurl.com/2by4243), Dagmola regularly bestows empowerments and teaches at Sakya Monastery.
 She has founded the Mother Tara Center/Tara Ling in San Gabriel, California and established centers in Kona, Hawaii; Flagstaff, Arizona; and Mexico City.

 - What Americans Could Learn from Tibetan Culture